jonxmitchell/ferox-bar-grill/readme.md

 - #### First Time User Goals

   - Being a first time user of the site, I want to be able to obtain the information I need as quick and as efficiently as possible.
-  - I would like to find reviews on the resturant to have a good understanding if this is an establishment I want to visit and spend money at.
+  - I would like to find reviews on the restaurant to have a good understanding if this is an establishment I want to visit and spend money at.
-  - I want to be able to easily locate their social media to check their following to determine if this establisment can be trusted, also their instagram to see more photos of the resturant and its food and drinks.
+  - I want to be able to easily locate their social media to check their following to determine if this establishment can be trusted, also their instagram to see more photos of the restaurant and its food and drinks.
-  - I want to be able to easily find out where the resturant is located and how I can book a table with ease.
+  - I want to be able to easily find out where the restaurant is located and how I can book a table with ease.

 - #### Clients User Goals

   - As the client, I want to use the site to help bring more exposure to the business.
   - I want the site to display all the information they will need to make it a smooth experience for them.
   - An always up to date menu so customers know what we are serving.
-  - Provide the users with a seemless table booking system so other resourses are not used up within the business (eg. telephone table bookings require staff to answer the phone).
+  - Provide the users with a smooth table booking system so other resources are not used up within the business (eg. telephone table bookings require staff to answer the phone).

 - #### Returning Users Goals
   - Check for changes within the menu.
   - Want to book another table for their return visit.
-  - Write a review on their experience when they visited the resturant.
+  - Write a review on their experience when they visited the restaurant.
-  - Want to sign up to our newsletter for new updates in our menu or if the resturant will be closed for any period.
+  - Want to sign up to our newsletter for new updates in our menu or if the restaurant will be closed for any period.

 ## Design